SkinsRestorer/SkinSystem/README.md

 - Database

 ### Usage:
-You can instantly use it by clone this project.
-After clone please follow an instruction below.
+You can instantly use it by download on [release page](https://github.com/riflowth/SkinSystem/releases) or `clone` this project.
+After download or clone please follow an instruction below.

 1. Put all of `The SkinSystem` to your web-root directory.
 2. Turn on database using in SkinRestorer configuration.